Girolama Cartolari: Marriage with Baldassarre Cartolari

 The date of Cartolari's marriage to Baldassarre is not known but likely occurred after 1524 since there is no mention of her in a legal document he signed that year.
 Thanks to this union, she became a member of the Cartolari family and adopted his last name with which she is remembered.
 In the first half of the 16th century, the Cartolari family was active and relevant in the typographical field in the city of Perugia (Umbria).

 The long family tradition in the printing field can be traced back to Baldassarre's grandfather of the same name who, around 1445, moved from Papiano to Perugia to practice the paper-making activity first and then, towards the end of the century, became a typographer.
-It is further proven by the fact that both Baldassarre's father Francesco, active between 1500 and 1518, and his elder brother Girolamo, active between 1510 and 1549, were also famous typographers.
+It is further proven that both Baldassarre's father, Francesco, active between 1500 and 1518, and his elder brother, Girolamo, active between 1510 and 1549, were famous typographers.

 From Perugia to Rome

-Between 1538 and 1540 Girolama and Baldassarre moved to Rome, probably attracted there by the easy earning prospects offered by the Papal State, a major cultural and political center.
+Between 1538 and 1540, Girolama and Baldassarre moved to Rome, probably attracted there by the easy earning prospects offered by the Papal State, a significant cultural and political center.
 In 1543, after the death of Baldassarre, Girolama succeeded her husband, by inheritance, in running the printing workshop that was initially located in "Vico Peregrini," near Campo dei Fiori and the palace of the Apostolic Chancery, thus continuing on his fairly established and profitable printing business.
 She was responsible for moving the printing shop to new locations: from January 1545 to the end of 1547 in "Piazza del Parione," and from 1548 in "Piazza San Pietro" near Borgo.